 Ever wonder what your favorite childhood stars are doing now?
 Same.
 In Romper’s new series Claim to Fame, we’re bringing you exclusive interviews with the faces of the past, contextualizing them in the present, and finding out what they’ve learned from their claim to fame.

-There aren't a lot of actors who can say they are playing the same character they were ten, twenty, thirty years ago.
-Then came the reboot era, when Full House — now titled Fuller House on Netflix — allowed former child actress, Jodie Sweetin, to step back into Stephanie Tanner's shoes for the first time in 20 years.
-Many things have changed over the past two decades, but for Sweetin the biggest change has been within her own self confidence.
+There aren't a lot of actors who can say they are playing the same character they were 10, 20, 30 years ago.
+Then came the reboot era, when Full House — now titled Fuller House on Netflix — allowed former child actress Jodie Sweetin to step back into Stephanie Tanner's shoes for the first time in 20 years.
+Many things have changed over the past two decades, but for Sweetin the biggest change has been within her self-confidence.
 One thing that hasn't changed?
 Sweetin's bond with her on-screen family, especially "soul sisters" Candace Cameron Bure, Andrea Barber, and both Mary-Kate and Ashley Olsen.

 It wasn't just soul sisters that Sweetin acquired.
 She is also fortunate enough to have role models and mentors in the form of her on-screen dad, Bob Saget, as well as on-screen uncles Dave Coulier and John Stamos, all of whom have returned to revive their characters on Netflix's Fuller House for three seasons straight.